darqos/darqos/doc/roadmap.md

   * Use URL fetcher
     * So we get history, metadata, caching and archiving control
   * This might require some refactoring of the type/viewer design.
+    * ie. what's the right API for a PDF object?
+      * DOM?

 ### P2
 Programming, to the point of becoming self-hosting.